textpattern/textpattern.github.io/administration/preferences-panel.md

 ##### Use DNS? {#use_dns}

-This setting only has an effect, when “Logging” in “Site Preferences” is turned on.
+This setting only has an effect, when "Logging" in "Site Preferences" is turned on.
 Using DNS will allow you to translate IP adresses in your logs to host-names.
 For some servers this might subjectively slow down your site, in which case you might want to turn this off.